Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 The Five-Minute Prospect Research Checklist

-Run this checklist for every Tier 2 prospect and above.
-For Tier 1 accounts, go deeper on each point.
+Run this for every Tier 2 prospect and above.
+On Tier 1 accounts, go deeper on each point.

-2. Company news: Recent funding, acquisitions, leadership changes, or product launches.
-These are timing signals that tell you whether the company is in growth mode or holding steady.
+2. Company news: funding, acquisitions, leadership changes, product launches.
+These tell you whether the company is growing or sitting still, and growth is usually what puts a budget in play.

-3. Tech stack: What tools do they use that signal fit or conflict with your product?
-Job postings often reveal this (e.g., "experience with Salesforce required").
+3. Tech stack: what are they running that fits or clashes with your product?
+Job postings give this away constantly ("experience with Salesforce required").

-4. Content signals: Have they engaged with content relevant to your solution?
-Check LinkedIn posts, comments, webinar registrations, or Reddit activity in industry threads.
+4. Content signals: have they engaged with anything close to your topic?
+Look at LinkedIn posts and comments, webinar sign-ups, or industry threads on Reddit.

-Complete this checklist before any prospect moves to an active outreach queue.
-The five minutes you spend here save the 15 minutes you'd waste on a follow-up sequence to someone who was never a fit.
+Work through this before anyone moves into an active queue.
+Five minutes here saves the fifteen you'd otherwise spend on a follow-up sequence aimed at someone who was never a fit.

 Identifying Buying Signals That Indicate Sales-Readiness

-Some signals suggest a company is actively in a buying cycle.
-A new VP of Sales hire, a Series A or B funding announcement, job postings for roles your product supports, and competitor churn signals (negative Zendesk reviews or Reddit threads mentioning pain points with a competitor) all point to readiness.
+A new VP of Sales, a Series A or B announcement, job postings for the roles your product supports, and competitor churn signals (negative G2 or Capterra reviews, Reddit threads griping about a rival tool) all suggest a company that has already started buying something.

 Step 5: Qualify Prospects Before Outreach

-Qualification is the filter between a researched prospect and a contacted prospect.
-The question this step answers: should we contact this person at all?
-Not "how should we contact them" (that's the outreach phase) but "is this person worth contacting in the first place?"
+Qualification is the filter between a researched prospect and a contacted one.
+Should we contact this person at all?
+Channel, timing, and the wording of the first message are outreach problems that come later.

 A Simple Qualification Scorecard for B2B Prospecting